lchski/lucascherkewski.com/_newsletters/2018-11-18-63-laurel-creek-conservation-area.md

 Helloooooo there!

-A happy Sunday to you.
+A very happy Sunday to you.
 It’s been a long day of writing, but I saved the last bit of writing just for you :)

 I thought I’d try something a bit different today.
 Rather than sharing links to things I’ve read or my thoughts on the world _waves hand vaguely_, I’d like to tell you about a conservation area that I researched for my environmental history class.